min-nguyen/prob-fx/README.md

 2. Execute a model using one of the library functions `simulate`, `lw`, or `mh` detailed in `src/Inference`; this produces an output in the monad `Sampler`.
 3. `Sampler` computations can be evaluated with `sampleIO` (found in `src/Sampler.hs`) to produce an `IO` computation.
 Examples of this are shown in `Main.hs`.

+**Paper to artifact overview**

+- § 1: Linear regression `(src/Examples/LinRegr.hs)`
+  - Simulating  (Fig 1a) is done via `./wasabaye.sh simLinRegr`.
+  - Likelihood weighting inference (Fig 1b) is done via `./wasabaye.sh lwLinRegr`.

+- § 2: Hidden Markov model `(src/Examples/HMM.hs)`
+  - You can find both the loop HMM version (Fig 2) and the modular HMM version (Fig 3) in here.

+- § 3: SIR model (`src/Examples/SIR.hs`)
+  - § 3.1 The SIR model is the function `hmmSIR'`; the higher-order HMM function it uses is imported from `HMM.hs`, and the `Writer` effect it uses from §5.5 is already integrated.
+    - Simulating from this (Fig 4a) can be done via `./wasabaye.sh simSIR`.
+    - Metropolis-Hastings inference (Fig 5) is done via `./wasabaye.sh mhSIR`; this takes 1-3 minutes
+  - § 3.2.1: The _resusceptible_ extension is defined as `hmmSIRS`, and the _resusceptible + vaccinated_ version is `hmmSIRSV`.

+    - Simulating from `hmmSIRS` (Fig 4b) is done via `./wasabaye.sh simSIRS`
+    - Simulating from `hmmSIRSV` (Fig 4c) is done via `./wasabaye.sh simSIRSV`.

+    Note that their implementations are not as modular as we would like (due to having to redefine the data types `Popl` and `TransParams`) -- the program `SIRModular.hs` shows how one could take steps to resolve this by using extensible records.

+- § 4: Embedding
+  - § 4.1: The definition of `Prog` is in `src/Prog.hs`, including auxiliary types and functions.
+  - § 4.2: The definition of `Model` and the smart constructors for primitive distributions are in `src/Model.hs`.
+    The effect type `Dist` (§ 4.2.1) is in `src/Effects/Dist.hs`, and `ObsReader` (§ 4.2.2) is in `src/Effects/ObsReader.hs`.

+- § 5: Interpreting multimodal models
+  - Intro: Coinflip example: `src/Examples/CoinFlip.hs`
+  - § 5.1: Model environments: `src/Env.hs`.
+  - § 5.2: Handling `ObsReader`: `src/Effects/ObsReader.hs`.
+  - § 5.3: Handling `Dist`: `src/Effects/Dist.hs`.
+  - § 5.4: Specialising multimodal models: `src/Model.hs`.
+  - § 5.5: Extending models with extra effects: `src/Examples/SIR.hs`

+- § 6: Simulation and inference as effect handlers
+  - § 6.1: Simulation: `src/Inference/Simulate.hs`.
+The type of `STrace` is in `src/STrace.hs`.
+  - § 6.2.1: Likelihood Weighting: `src/Inference/LW.hs`.
+  - § 6.2.2: Metropolis Hastings: `src/Inference.MH.hs`.

 **Benchmarks**